F5OEO/rpitx/README.md

 sudo apt-get update
 sudo apt-get install git
 ```
 You can now clone the repository.
 A script (install.sh) is there for easy installation.
-You could inspect it and make steps manualy in case of any doubt.
+You could inspect it and make steps manually in case of any doubt.
 You can note that /boot/config.txt should be prompt to be modified during the installation.
 If it is not accepted, **rpitx** will be unstable.

 ```sh
 git clone https://github.com/F5OEO/rpitx